AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 * `axon.axonserver.nr-of-new-permits` \[90000\] - additional number of messages that the server can send to client.
 * `axon.axonserver.new-permits-threshold` \[10000\] -  when client reaches this threshold in remaining messages, it sends a request with additional number of messages to receive.

-AxonServer nodes:
+Axon Server nodes:

-Set the following properties to set flow control on the synchronization between nodes in an AxonServer cluster:
+Set the following properties to set flow control on the synchronization between nodes in an Axon Server cluster:

 * `axoniq.axonserver.commandFlowControl.initial-nr-of-permits` \[100000\] - number of messages that the master can initially send to replica.
 * `axoniq.axonserver.commandFlowControl.nr-of-new-permits` \[90000\] - additional number of messages that the master can send to replica.